simona5108/inet/showcases/ethernet/preemption/doc/index.rst

 ..
 The transmission of ``background-3`` starts before the high priority frame arrives at the MAC.

-The Ethernet MAC in ``host1`` starts transmitting ``background-3``.
-While it is transmitting/the transmission is ongoing/during the transmission, a time-sensitive frame (``ts-1``) arrives at the MAC.
+**V1!** The Ethernet MAC in ``host1`` starts transmitting ``background-3``.
+During the transmission, a time-sensitive frame (``ts-1``) arrives at the MAC.
 The MAC interrupts the transmission of  ``background-3``; in the animation, ``background-3`` is first displayed as a whole frame, and changes to ``background-3 frag-0 progress`` when the high priority frame is available.
-Then there is the high priority frame transmission and then the remaining fragment of background-3 (frag1). **TODO**
+Then there is the high priority frame transmission and then the remaining fragment of background-3 (frag1)./After transmitting the high priority frame, the remaining fragment of background-3 (frag1) is transmitted.**TODO**

-In the animation, background 3 is displayed as a whole frame at first, because the MAC plans to transmit it in one go.
+**V2** In the animation, background 3 is displayed as a whole frame (as opposed to a fragment) at first, because the MAC plans to transmit it in one go.
 Then the ts-0 frame becomes available, and the transmission is interrupted; the frame in the animation changes to background3 frag0.
 After an interframe gap period, the ts-0 frame is sent.
 Then the remaining fragment.of background 3.

 The same frame sequence as in the video is displayed in the Qtenv packet log: